dileepadev/flutter-portfolio-site/SECURITY.md

 - Investigating reported vulnerabilities
 - Developing and releasing patches for confirmed vulnerabilities
 - Communicating with the reporting party as the issue is addressed
+- Regularly reviewing and auditing the security of the project

 ## Disclosures

-- We will acknowledge receipt of your report within one of our business days as soon as possible.
+- We will acknowledge receipt of your report within one business day as soon as possible.
 - We will confirm the vulnerability and determine its impact.
 - We will release a fix as soon as possible, depending on the complexity of the issue.
 - We will communicate the vulnerability and any patches or workarounds to our users.

-Thank you for your help in making dileepabandara.dev project/repository a more secure place.
+Thank you for your help in making the [flutter-portfolio-site](https://github.com/dileepadev/flutter-portfolio-site) project a more secure place.